Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 <span class="challenge-achieved" data-challenge="20" title="Eat a regional dish"></span>In the morning we head over to explore the city a bit more, visiting the famous La Viña restaurant for some lunch snacks and their famous cheesecake.

 <span class="challenge-achieved" data-challenge="28" title="Overtake Abi"></span>Of course, we don't live in Donostia, so we have to get back home as well.
 For this, Abi and I take the train from Donostia to Hendaye, and from there the TER To Bayonne.
 In the mean time, I try to beat her by going that same distance by bike.
-I manage to do these 57km in just over two hours, which is the just minutes slower than the train.
+I manage to do these 57km in just over two hours, which is just minutes slower than the train.
 She did of course have to wait in Hendaye for the connection, where I surprised her with a kiss, so I technically did overtake her!

 {% include image.html zoomable=true img="6-border.jpg" alt="Welcome sign to France in Hendaye" caption="Crossing the border in Hendaye" %}
 {% include image.html zoomable=true img="6-route-de-la-corniche.jpg" alt="A newly resurfaced road with orange markings.
 Bright sky overlooking the sea, the green country side and Saint-Jean-de-Luz" caption="Going down the scenic Route de la Corniche Basque" %}